aerospike/act/README.md

 Run ACT for 24 hrs using the 3x test (6000 reads/sec and 3000 writes/sec).
 The drives pass this step if less than 5% of operations fail to complete in 1 ms or less.

-Step 4: Repeat step 2, with all drives: Stress test to ensure the drive does not fail under high traffic loads
+Step 4: Repeat step 2, with all drives: Stress test to ensure the drive does not fail under excessive loads

 Run a 6x test for 24 hrs (12000 reads/sec and 6000 writes/sec).
 The drives pass this step if it finishes the test in any way.